debra-lonsdorf/a11yEngineer/_checklist-native/link.md

 ### Role

 - Ensure links appear in the Local Context Menu and Rotor
+- Ensure links can be activated from text view or from the LCM or Rotor.
+Only one way is required

 - **iOS
   **
-  - Use TextView with link trait.
+  - Use `TextView` with `UIAccessibilityTraitLink`.
 Announces as "link"
 - **Android**
-  - TextView - Announces as "link"
+  - `TextView` - Announces as "link"
-  - URLSpan / ClickableSpan
+  - `URLSpan` / `ClickableSpan`
   - Linkify Class

 ### Groupings